srivardhanakorada/CORA/README.md

     You can also adjust the hyper-parameters `--sigmoid_a`, `--sigmoid_b`, and `--sigmoid_c` to erase implicit  concept.

-    If you want to evaluate AdaVD with **your own benchmark** or **apply it to eliminate numerous concepts or NSFW concepts**, please run the following commands:
+    If you want to evaluate AdaVD with **your own benchmark** or **apply it to eliminate numerous concepts**, please run the following commands:

-    **Multi-Concept Erasure with Your Own Benchmark:**

     ```bash
     CUDA_VISIBLE_DEVICES=${gpu_id} python src/main_multi.py \